thinkful-ei26/trisha-wc-client/README.md

 - Choice 2: Manually write my recipe list (at least 10)
 - Choice 3: Do both choice 1 & 2

-:x: **3.
+:white_check_mark: **3.
 User can click on “Surprise Me!” button and a random recipe will be generated.**

 :white_check_mark: **4.
 When a user clicks on a recipe they are taken to a display with "detailed" view.**
 Detailed view expands to additionally display:**